 The Manager, LANtern® Lupus Asian Network, a national support and education program ongoing since 2001, is responsible for the overall strategic direction, planning and operational oversight for program initiatives related to advancing the highest level of service for this community, in alignment with Departmental and HSS strategic goals.
 Lupus is a complex multisystem auto-immune illness disproportionately affecting women of color.
 The mission of LANtern, the only program of its kind, is to support, empower, and enhance the quality of life for Asian Americans with lupus and their families by creating networks of hope and understanding.

-The position reports to the Senior Director, Department of Social Work Programs.
-Please note that the position is a temporary 28 hours/4 days a week.
+The position reports to the Assistant Vice President, Department of Social Work Programs.

 Major job responsibilities include but are not limited to the following:

 - Assess, implement and evaluate all aspects of LANtern to assess and insure optimal program services, sustained growth, and strategic outcomes.